macbuse/WRITING/training.md

 It is tragic that degrees are solely seen as a step on a career path.
 Education is more than just turning out economic units, something that 150 years of government policy has failed to appreciate.
 Pity these poor souls who bought into degrees thinking that a blind investment was going to be a winner.

+The market model is in theory applicable wherever there are (sufficiently many) transactions between individuals and providers of goods and services.
+It is, in theory, capable of finding the optimal value of a given transaction over time and provided that there is no inherent bias in the transactions.